jedrzejps/RestaurantAPI/README.md

 # RestaurantAPI
-A RESTfull API sample with Swagger documentation.
+A RESTful API sample with Swagger documentation.